For a change project to work, people have to see it, talk about it, and come and play. But how do we create that?

 When we’re designing change projects we often ask “What do people NEED to KNOW?”
 But if we want to attract people, it’s good to ask: “What do people WANT to FEEL?”
 Or even better, get straight to the point and ask “How could we create delight or joy?”

-So how do we make fun projects?
-Well, the really deep secret to making fun projects is to have fun when we’re making them!
+The not-so-deep secret to making fun projects is to have fun when we’re making them!

 Here is a fun project team… (hi Byron Bay scavengers).